-As skin conditions take up an increasing amount of GP time, I believe that better communications should become part of the cure.
+As skin conditions take up an increasing amount of GP time, we believe, from the perspective of a medical communications agency, that better communications should become part of the cure.

 In the UK, it’s estimated that 54% of the population is affected by skin disease¹.
 In fact, 13 million GP consultations per year¹ are about skin conditions, placing them among the most common diseases encountered by healthcare professionals today.